borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- Even in [Roman times](https://www.worldhistory.org/Roman_Coinage/){:target="_blank"} gold and silver coins were, on demand from emperors, occasionally debased by melting them and leaving smaller quantity of precious metal.
 Eventually when coins became totally worthless the empire toppled.
 Also Coins were sometimes cut and scratched by thieves.
 To prevent [clipping](https://historyhouse.co.uk/articles/coin_clipping.html){:target="_blank"} modern coins usually have Reeded edges (grooved lines that encircles perimeter), a counter-counterfeiting practice devised by Isaac Newton who was at a time Warden of the Royal Mint.<br>
 -- So in essence there are 2 types of moneyL commodity based money and credit based money. **Fiduciary Media** is money issued by third party, for example by some Bank, and it's a form of credit.
 **Examples of Crises:**<br>
 &nbsp;**1.** The Recent event that triggered an overprint was the <ins>Economic Crisis of 2008</ins> which was partly created by banks who gave too much risky credits for real estate backed only by mortgages.
 And when it all collapsed the government just printed more money to cover it.
 Excuse was that letting all those banks fail would collapse entire economy both the US and the rest of the world.
-But still all people paid for the bank misbehavior while managers of those banks at the same time got huge bonuses.<br>
+But still all people paid for the bank misbehavior while managers of those banks at the same time got huge bonuses.
+WallStreet corruptions was Exposed with Payment Flow Order and Short Selling under the counter.<br>
 There are some interesting movies about this subject and link with Wall Street such as: [The Big Short](https://www.imdb.com/title/tt1596363/){:target="_blank"} and [Margin Call](https://www.imdb.com/title/tt1615147/).
 It explains Derivatives like [**CDO**](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/collateralized-debt-obligation-cdo/){:target="_blank"} (*Collateralized Debt Obligation*) and [Synthetic](https://www.investopedia.com/terms/s/syntheticcdo.asp){:target="_blank"} ones, complex structured finance product, with bonds of subprime mortgage (risky home loans to individuals with poor or no credit history) that were used for betting.<br>
 &nbsp;**2.** Another even bigger example was <ins>Corona pandemic</ins> during 2020/2021 that resulted in printing new additional [40% of all the money](https://techstartups.com/2021/05/22/40-us-dollars-existence-printed-last-12-months-america-repeating-mistake-1921-weimar-germany/){:target="_blank"} in existence.